-Now suppose that $x=k+1$ and we have that every term when $x = k$ evaluates to 0 by the induction hypothesis for any $n-c-k>0$.
+Now suppose that $x=k+1$ and we have that every term in the expansion of $\Sk$ with $n-c-x > 0$ evaluates to 0 by the induction hypothesis for $x=k$.
 We expand the pair of idempotents to get the panel of four figures in Figure \ref{fig:induction}.

 The first three figures clearly reduce to that of the case $x=k$ and $n-1-c-(x-1)>0$.
-We simplify the last figure by Lemma \ref{lem:jwid3}.
+We simplify the last figure by applying Lemma \ref{lem:jwid3}.
 This is shown in Figure \ref{fig:induction2}.

 If $x-2=0$, then we are done.
 Otherwise, we again expand the top pair of idempotents to get another panel of 4 figures as shown in Figure \ref{fig:induction3}.